choupit0/FortiRule/README.md

 > Currently, it's not possible to delete data within the files.
 And there's no file to handle the hash of malware, the fourth type of threat feeds.

 # ✅ To Do
-Enhance security and better filter/control server-side input data.
+- Enhance security and better filter/control server-side input data.
+- Enhance the README with examples and information on security hardening.
+- Plan for a Docker version of the application.
+- Be able to delete lines in files (?).
+- Add/display information regarding file size limits (provide a percentage).